New higher derivative action for tensor multiplet in N=2 conformal supergravity in four dimensions: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 Matter multiplets play an important role in the superconformal approach for constructing off-shell supergravity theories.
 They are commonly used as compensators in gauge fixing the additional symmetries present in conformal supergravity to get the physical Poincar{\'e} supergravity.
 They can also be added as extra matter multiplets in the supergravity theories.
 Hence the study of various matter multiplets and their coupling to conformal supergravity plays an important role in the construction of higher derivative invariants in supergravity theories using the superconformal approach.
 The matter multiplets that play an important role in the construction of $\mathcal{N}=2$ supergravity theories are vector multiplet, tensor multiplet, non linear multiplet or hypermultiplet.
 For the construction of off-shell $\mathcal{N}=2$ supergravity theories typically vector multiplet and either non-linear or tensor multiplets are used as compensators.
 The coupling of tensor multiplet to conformal supergravity has been discussed earlier in the literature either using the linear-vector density formula or chiral density formula \cite{deWit:1982na, deWit:2006gn}.
 In this paper, we have discussed an alternate density formula based on a fermionic multiplet whose lowest component is dimension-5/2 spinor transforming in the $\bf{4}$ irrep of the underlying SU(2)-R symmetry and is a superconformal primary field.
 We arrived at this density formula using the covariant superform approach which was discussed in details in \cite{Butter:2019edc} for constructing an invariant action for $\mathcal{N}=4$ conformal supergravity.
 Using the new density formula, we followed a series of steps to construct a new higher derivative coupling of the tensor multiplet to conformal supergravity.
+Analogous new linear multiplet actions higher order in derivatives was found in six dimensions \cite{Butter:2018wss}.
+It seems plausible that the tensor multiplet action (\ref{tensor}) that we have obtained may be related to the six dimensional result by a dimensional reduction, although it might be a non trivial exercise to establish this connection.
 Tensor multiplets can be used as a compensating multiplet to go from conformal supergravity to Poincar{\'e} supergravity and hence the results of this paper will induce new higher derivative corrections to Poincar{\'e} supergravity that were not present in the earlier literature.
 Higher derivative corrections to supergravity play an important role in the discussion of black hole entropy and its matching with the microscopic results originating from string theory.
 It would be interesting to see what are the implications of the results of this paper on the study of black hole entropy.
 Study of tensor multiplets as a matter multiplet instead of compensating multiplet is also important as has been discussed in \cite{Cribiori:2018xdy}.
 It would be interesting to see the effect of the new higher derivative couplings on the results of \cite{Cribiori:2018xdy}.
 We would also like to see if the applicability of the new density formula can be taken beyond real scalar multiplet and tensor multiplet to find new higher derivative actions for other multiplets, for e.g vector multiplet or non linear multiplet. \acknowledgments